rssanders3/airflow-spark-operator-plugin/README.md

 The executors need to have access to the spark-submit command on the local commandline shell.
 Spark libraries will need to be installed.

+## Steps done by the Operator

+1. Accept all the required input
+2. Assemble the spark-submit command
+3. Execute the spark-submit command on the executor node

 ### How to use the Operator

 There are some examples on how to use the operator under example_dags.